 We are legally obliged to safeguard public funds and will verify and check your details internally for fraud prevention.
-We may share this information with other public bodies (and also receive information from these other bodies) for fraud checking purposes.
-We are also legally obliged to share certain data with other public bodies, such as HMRC and will do so where the law requires this.
+We may share this information with other public bodies (and also receive information from those bodies) for fraud checking purposes.
+We are also legally obliged to share certain data with other public bodies, such as the U.K Visa and Immigration Service or HMRC and will do so as required by law.

 We will generally comply with requests for specific information from other regulatory and law enforcement bodies where this is necessary and appropriate.
 Your information is also analysed internally to help us improve our services.

-Social Care often involves multi-agency support.
+Supporting your social care needs often involves multi-agency support.
 There are many other agencies with whom we routinely share your data in order to support you.
-The main one we usually share your data with for those purposes is the NHS - your G.P, any specialist whose care you are under, hospital staff, district nurses, Scottish Ambulance Service and allied professions involved in your care and support.
-We also routinely share information with any provider of care and support to you, either your own private carers or those being paid to provide services to you; this includes supported living arrangements and any residential or days services not directly provided by West Dunbartonshire Council.
+The main one we usually share your data with for those purposes are the NHS.
+This may include your G.P, any specialist whose care you are under, hospital staff, district nurses, Scottish Ambulance Service and allied professions involved in your care and support.
+We also routinely share information with any other provider of care and support to you, either your own private carers those being paid to provide services to you and voluntary agencies offering support.

 In addition, we may share information with some other agencies depending on your individual circumstances.
-These include your housing provider, if aspects of your support relate to housing adaptations or other housing-related issues, the Department of Work and Pensions in terms of benefits you may receive, The Office of the Public Guardian or Mental Welfare Commissioner if you have a power of attorney or welfare guardian appointed for you, Police Scotland and Scottish Fire and Rescue Service if there are concerns about your protection or risk to yourself or others and The Care Inspectorate if concerns are raised with them about services to you.
+These include your housing provider, if aspects of your support relate to housing adaptations or other housing-related issues, the Department of Work and Pensions in terms of benefits you may receive, Police Scotland and Scottish Fire and Rescue Service if there are concerns about your protection or risk to yourself or others and The Care Inspectorate if concerns are raised with them about services to you.
 We will also share information with other council services where we are working with them to provide services to you.
+This will include your schools if you have children of school age or are yourself an unaccompanied child attending school.

-This data sharing will only take place when necessary to discharge our legal duties based on your individual circumstances.
+This data sharing will only take place when necessary to discharge our legal duties based on your individual circumstances or to deliver effective services to you.
 It will be done in accordance with our Information Security Policy and Record Management Plan and covered in our full privacy statement on our website.